by Melissa (NZ)

 Stuck in a Job Rut

-The best place to start when you are stuck in a job rut like this is to begin to think about some of the areas you have identified that have interest for you right now.
+The best place to start when you are stuck in a job rut like this is to begin to think about areas you have an interest in right now.

 2. Psychology and how the brain works.